Coping With Epilepsy Medikidz Comic Book Explains Epilepsy

 So this hand injury has not only caused my epilepsy to go crazy and if it does I thought I let you know that it causes a sleeping disorder which brings up the 2nd problem long term insomnia, and the third major depression issues.

-I noticed when I looked up DILANTIN the most recent anti-epileptic drug I've been prescribed which has already been over a month since I 1st started taking it that it causes blurred vision, unsteadiness, nausea, MOOD CHANGES OR CONFUSION, slurred speech, rash, INSOMNIA , headache just to mention a few.
+I noticed when I looked up DILANTIN the most recent AED I've been prescribed which has already been over a month since I 1st started taking it that it causes blurred vision, unsteadiness, nausea, MOOD CHANGES OR CONFUSION, slurred speech, rash, INSOMNIA , headache just to mention a few.
 The side FX I capitalized above are the side FX that I am personally experiencing myself.

 I talked to my neurologist about leaning me off of some medications but he said that if he decreased the dosage on even just 1 of them it could cause more seizures or maybe even gran-mal seizures.